vrt1shjwlkr/Ride-Hailing-Service-Emulator/README.md

 ### Reproducing Figure 5

 This figure compares planar Laplace and two variants of planar geometric with different grid resolution (g_res).
 The comparison is in terms of tailored and generic QLes of riders.
 The results can be reproduced by running run_epss_pl_pg.py.

+### Reproducing Figure 6

+This figure compares tailored and generic utility losses of riders when planar laplace mechanism is used with and without greedy remapping described in Sec.
+6.4.
+The results can be reproduced by running run_pl_greedy_remap.py.